mariaLauraDev/repoair-moqa-network/README.md

 - Provides a user-friendly interface for data visualization, including dashboards, data export functions, and a city map highlighting monitor locations.
 - Utilizes responsive design to ensure accessibility on both desktop and mobile devices, with language support for English and Brazilian Portuguese.

-## Conclusion

-The Air Quality Repository - MoQA Network is a pioneering project that leverages modern technology for environmental monitoring and management.
-By providing real-time data on air quality, it supports the efforts of technicians and researchers in making informed decisions towards improving environmental health.

-## License

-This project is released under the GNU General Public License v3.0, promoting transparency, collaboration, and freedom in software use, thereby contributing to the knowledge-sharing culture and continuous development of the project.

 ## Setup Instructions